MacOwusu/MacOwusu.github.io/README.md

+# Mac's Project Portfolio
-# All titles are links to each project
+`All titles are links to each project`

 # [Predicting the Scope of Life Expectancy in the World](https://github.com/MacOwusu/MacOwusu.github.io/blob/main/FinalProjectRMD.pdf), Spring 2022